 The property is leasehold of 999 years from June 1989.

-Current monthly service charge of £203.
+The current monthly service charge is £203.

 There is a sinking fund charged by Anchor on selling the property which is 0.75% of the original purchase price multiplied by the number of years of ownership.